aiveris/trefkes/README.md

-# O, Sportas!
+# Be inkarų

-App Osportas is registration form for basketball players with Firebase storage.
+App Be inkarų is registration form for basketball players with Firebase storage.
 After name input appears edit and delete buttons for manage data.